Our Verdict

 With a Rockwell Hardness rating of 60-61, this knife stays sharper for longer, requiring fewer sharpenings over the life of the blade.
 While our measured HRC value of this steel averaged just 51, the folded layers of steel make it extremely difficult to get an accurate measurement for this particular blade.

 This knife performed right near the top of the pack in precision.
 Shun reports this blade has a 16-degree sharpness angle.
-We measured it at 13 degrees, which aids greatly in precision cutting tasks.
+Our testers in the GearLab measured it at 13 degrees, which aids greatly in precision cutting tasks.

 Making delicate cuts, such as a super fine brunoise or a chiffonade, was a joy to do with this knife, and even our most inexperienced testers found this knife gave them confidence in their abilities.

-One of our favorite features of the Shun during our testing was how seldom we had to hone it and how well it held its edge through our multitude of tests.
-Although we did give each knife a fresh pass on the steel before each official test, with the Shun, it felt almost unnecessary.
-From the first cut we made to the last, we noticed very little degradation in the quality of this knife's impressive cutting performance.
+It was amazing how seldom I had to hone the Shun during testing, and how well it held its edge through a multitude of tests.
+Although I gave every knife a fresh pass on the steel before each official test (as a matter of protocol), with the Shun, it felt almost unnecessary.
+From the first cut I made to the last, I noticed very little degradation in the quality of this knife's impressive cutting performance.

 Practicality

-When it comes to real-world use, the Shun proved to be a favorite across all our testers, regardless of experience level.
-It didn't matter whether we were breaking down a chicken or coring and seeding a jalapeño; the Shun was truly a knife that could handle anything thrown at it.
+When it came to real-world use, the Shun proved to be a favorite choice among all of our testers, regardless of experience level.
+It didn't matter whether they were breaking down a chicken or coring and seeding a jalapeño; the Shun was truly a knife that could handle anything thrown at it.

-Its long handle gave our testers the freedom to experiment with different grips for different situations.
+Its long handle gave me the freedom to experiment with different grips for different situations.
 With a slightly asymmetrical shape and just the right amount of grip, the Shun proved versatile in its use and trustworthy in its grip.

 Despite its polished appearance, when wet, the Pakkawood handle was comfortable and still gave plenty of grip.
 Even with greasy hands from trimming fat, the Shun Classic stayed put without twisting or slipping.